B-Selssabil/B-Selssabil/README.md

 I'm Selssabil from Algeria and  i'm a computer science student .I really enjoy building test  automation  frameworks  and designing test cases .I also like developing softwares that people need in their life .I'm passionate about developing my skills and learning new things .

+- 🔭 I’m currently studying  at ESTIN
+- 👯 I'm looking for internship in QA engineering

 ## Skills and Experience

 * JAVA